 Age: Died at 30 (1896-1926)

-Birthplace: Yakima, Washington, United States of Americasee more on Barbara La Marr
+Birthplace: USA, Yakima, Washingtonsee more on Barbara La Marr

 Alexander III of Russia was the emperor of Russia, king of Poland, and grand prince of Finland.
 In 1894, Alexander became ill with nephritis, which many seem to believe was caused by acute kidney trauma that Alexander had experienced in 1888 when the roof of a dining car he was in collapsed from an attack by the terrorist organization, Narodnaya Volya, in attempt to assassinate Alexander.
 His health rapidly declined, dying later that year at 49 years old.